camunda/camunda-docs-cawemo/content/technical-guide/integrations/modeler.md

 ---
-title: 'Camunda Modeler'
+title: "Camunda Modeler"
 weight: 10
-integrationversion: '1.0.0'
+integrationversion: "1.0.0"

 menu:
   main:
-    identifier: 'camunda-modeler'
+    identifier: "camunda-modeler"
-    parent: 'integrations'
+    parent: "integrations"
-    Pre: 'This page describes how you integrate the Camunda Modeler with Cawemo.'
+    Pre: "This page describes how you integrate the Camunda Modeler with Cawemo."
 ---

 For integrating the Camunda Modeler with Cawemo we offer a Modeler plugin that can be installed individually.
 This plugin syncs all BPMN files that were once exported from Cawemo back into a special project inside Cawemo for the configured user.
 This way, a copy of each file is stored in Cawemo whenever they are saved in the Modeler.